Our Scottish Borders Campus

 Building in Sustainability

 Co-located with Borders College, our Scottish Borders campus benefits from a state of the art sewage heat recovery system, the first of its kind in the UK.
 This provides a low carbon heat source using residual heat in the town's sewerage system, which runs adjacent to the site.
-Low grade heat from the sewer is converted into usable heat in our buildings via a heat pump system.
+Low ambient heat from the sewer is converted into usable heat in our buildings via a heat pump system, enabling a higher efficiency than air source heat pumps could provide, particularly in an area with regular spells of cold, damp weather.

 Our Campus Services are responsible for the development and implementation of our environmental, energy and sustainability policies.